bonobonet/bonobonet.github.io/docs/links.md

 Link directory
 ==============

 This is the link-block directory of all people that have open peering policies.
+Remember to sort out who will `autoconnect` to who.
+It's not recommended that **both** parties `autoconnect`, only one should.

 # Africa